cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 coverage percent, and coverage changes.

 The first one is easy to measure and as useful as SLOC (Source lines of code).
-For example 30% coverage of critical code is better than 70% of nit critical code.
+For example 30% coverage of critical code is better than 70% of non-critical code.

 100% is a goal, but it is almost impossible to achieve.
 Just look to the detailed report and check what is missing.